dazthecorgi/docs/docs/discover/02-FAQ.md

 Additionally, node operators can maintain blacklists of troublesome core shards, identified by revealed decryption keys or compliance entity certifications, giving the community tools to curb exploitation.
 This approach preserves user privacy while weaving in compliance measures and deterrents against criminal use.

+Key material is never stored on the network, and nodes operate without access to user data.
+End-to-end encryption is performed client-side, preserving data integrity and confidentiality.

 *See also this [detailed article](how-quilibrium-protects-privacy-without-enabling-crime).*

 ### Can Quilibrium protect users in restrictive environments from government tracking?

+The network architecture includes mixnets and onion routing to obscure traffic patterns, making surveillance and traffic analysis significantly harder.

 Quilibrium’s permissionless protocol lets nodes run anywhere, using methods that make it harder to reveal identities compared to tools like Tor.
 Tor can be undermined by state actors in countries like the US or Germany, where they run many nodes to monitor traffic and unmask users, though this is less feasible in regions with fewer such nodes, like Brazil or Chile.